dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 Security Considerations         {#security-considerations}
 =======================

+This section describes identified security considerations for the DOTS architecture.

 DOTS is at risk from three primary attack vectors:  agent impersonation, traffic injection and signal blocking.
 These vectors may be exploited individually or in concert by an attacker to confuse, disable, take information